The Box Tree: Reception

-Jan Moir reviewed the restaurant in 2004 for The Daily Telegraph shortly after Gueller took over and refurbished the restaurant.
+Jan Moir reviewed the Box Tree in 2004 for The Daily Telegraph shortly after Gueller took over and refurbished it.
 She praised the lighter style of the food under the new chef and, although she was initially concerned over the waiter suggesting squab pigeon, she described the dish as "neatly executed", and the most successful dish that she tasted.
 She thought that the chef was good, but needed time to settle in and described his wife Rina in front of house as a "complete natural".
-Jay Rayner visited the restaurant in 2005, prior to the restaurant being awarded a new Michelin star.
-He pointed out some issues regarding menu pricing as there were differences in prices on the website as opposed to in person.
+Jay Rayner visited the Box Tree n 2005, prior to it being awarded a new Michelin star.
+He pointed out some problems regarding menu pricing as there were differences in prices on the website as opposed to in person.
 He thought that the scallops were undercooked, and the brioche served with a beef tenderloin arrived soggy.
 He said that the dishes "showed an understanding of the fundamentals", but were not of particular note.

-In 2012, Jill Turton ate at the restaurant for the Yorkshire Post following the restaurant's fiftieth anniversary, and described some dishes, such as asparagus and a soft-boiled egg which had been cooked in a bain-marie, as "perfect".
+In 2012, Jill Turton ate at the Box Tree for the Yorkshire Post following the restaurant's fiftieth anniversary, and described some dishes, such as asparagus and a soft-boiled egg which had been cooked in a bain-marie, as "perfect".
 She described the meal overall as "terrific", but said that the desserts were not a stretch for the kitchen, having ordered a chocolate brownie.

 Harden's, a British restaurant guide, describes the food as "light and delicious", and the cooking as "exemplary".
 In its review system, it rates the food as one out of five (one being the highest rating available), and both service and ambiance as two out of five.
-The Automobile Association has awarded The Box Tree three AA rosettes.
+The Automobile Association has awarded the Box Tree three AA rosettes.